 MKTG 291 Topics.
-Specially designed courses in various business topics to supplement the business curriculum.
-Prerequisite: Varies based upon the specific topic being explored.
-3 semester credit hours.
+Specially designed courses in various business topics to supplement the busi-

 MKTG 300 Marketing.
 This course is an investigation of the basic principles of marketing with an emphasis on the practical application of those principles to formulate marketing plans that will deliver value to customers and meet the goals of the organization.
 It focuses on how companies develop marketing strategies based on the decisions they make about the types of products they will offer and how those products will be distributed, promoted and priced.
 The impact the external market environment can have on those strategies is also examined.
 Prerequisite: Sophomore standing.
 Social-Scientific I Mode of Inquiry (QIO).
 3 semester credit hours.